tanvesh01/motion-signals/README.md

 npm install motion-signals motion
 ```

-## Hooks
+## Functions

-As of now, motion-signals has 2 hooks that wrap around `animate` and `timeline` of motion one respectively
+As of now, motion-signals has 2 Functions that wrap around `animate` and `timeline` of motion one respectively

 -   [`useMotionAnimate`](https://github.com/tanvesh01/motion-signals#usemotionanimate)
 -   [`useMotionTimeline`](https://github.com/tanvesh01/motion-signals#usemotiontimeline)